 Do You Need a Drivers License for E-Bike in the USA?

 In most states, you don’t need a license to ride an electric bike.
-However, there are 2 states in the US where there is a license required to ride an e-bike.
+However, there is one state in the US where there is a license required to ride an e-bike.

-Alaska and Massachusetts are the only states where you need a driver’s license to operate an electric bike.
+Alaska is the only state where you need a driver’s license to operate an electric bike.

 In addition to that, you need a driver’s license to ride a class 3 e-bike in New Jersey (class 1 and 2 ebikes don’t require a license).